Salomon Dancehaul 2021 Review

-Based on the Max Buri Pro, the Dancehaul is a shorter, wide width, tapered all-mountain board that does a bit of everything well.
+Based on the hard to find Max Buri Pro, the Dancehaul is a shorter, wide width, tapered all-mountain board that does a bit of everything well.
 I really liked how it turned on groomed runs, and had solid edge hold while still feeling playful.

 This is an update to the original review, which was based on riding it at demo days earlier in 2020.
 I did quite like it, enough that I bought it for the southern hemisphere season.
 Now I have spent much more time on it, in varied conditions that give me a much better overall picture of how it rides.